shrestabs/ucsc-incominggrad/README.md

-## FAQ for University of California, Santa Cruz 2019 Incoming Grads

 Congratulation  to all graduate students (M.S, Ph.D.) for receiving an admit from University of California, Santa Cruz.
 I intend to document some of the common questions that is likely to arise from the day you get an admit well into the 2 quarters of your graduate studies.
 I write this from an Indian/CS or CE student prespective though its applicable to all grad students.

 There are no answers that will help compare your admits.
 Post in whatsapp/facebook groups or talk to the previous batch grads for opinions on the same.
-However my take on the pros and cons of UCSC are, UCSC Strengths
+However my take on the pros and cons of UCSC are,

+UCSC Strengths
 ------
 * Strong research.